andrew/ultimate-awesome/README.md

 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .
 - [awesome-twitter-algo](https://github.com/igorbrigadir/awesome-twitter-algo) - The release of the Twitter algorithm, annotated for recsys.
 - [VR-Awesome](https://github.com/Vytek/VR-Awesome) - VR Awesome List.
+- [BEM-resources](https://github.com/sturobson/BEM-resources) - Just a repo full of BEM resources.
 - [Awesome-Polybar](https://github.com/TiagoDanin/Awesome-Polybar) - Curated list of Polybar .
 - [awesome-materials-informatics](https://github.com/tilde-lab/awesome-materials-informatics) - Curated list of known efforts in materials informatics, i.e. in modern materials science.
-- [BEM-resources](https://github.com/sturobson/BEM-resources) - Just a repo full of BEM resources.
 - [super-awesome-mac](https://github.com/tonnoz/super-awesome-mac) - A curated collection of my favorite (free) apps for MacOs.
 - [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the Awesome Radiance Field-based 3D Editing.
 - [awesome-cerebro](https://github.com/cerebroapp/awesome-cerebro) - Curated list of Cerebro plugins and resources.
+- [awesome-debrid](https://github.com/debridmediamanager/awesome-debrid) - 🆓 Download and stream in an instant.
 - [awesome-knowledge-driven-AD](https://github.com/PJLab-ADG/awesome-knowledge-driven-AD) - A curated list of awesome knowledge-driven autonomous driving (continually updated).
 - [awesome-text-generation](https://github.com/ChenChengKuan/awesome-text-generation) - A curated list of recent models of text generation and application.
 - [awesome-frames](https://github.com/davidfurlong/awesome-frames) - All the best Farcaster Frames resources in one place.